blackfuel/asuswrt-mod-kit/README.md

 sudo ./deps.sh
 sudo python setup.py install

-# OR, update to latest binwalk if you cloned it already
+# OR, update to latest binwalk if you're already using it
 cd
 cd binwalk
 git pull